A list of questions and answers about the resumption of jury trials in the Supreme and County Courts.

 In ordinary circumstances, pools of up to 200 people attend the County Court building to form the jury pool for trials across the Supreme Court and the County Court.
 During coronavirus (COVID-19), pools will be formed remotely, and only smaller panels, comprising about 40-45 people will attend at any given time.
 Where more than one panel is formed each day, the jury pool room will be cleaned before each new group uses the room.

 12. Who will jury summonses be sent to?

 Initially, summonses will only be sent to people who live in metropolitan Melbourne.
 The Juries Commissioner will issue an appropriate number of summonses to ensure that enough jurors are available for the number of trials starting.

-The courts are progressing plans for the resumption of jury trials at regional courts, applying similar measures that have been adopted for jury trials in Melbourne.
+The courts are in the process of assessing regional courts to determine when and how jury trials can be resumed safely there, applying similar measures that have been adopted for jury trials in Melbourne.

-The courts anticipate that physical distancing will be required for quite some time, but that timeframe will depend on health advice and medical advancements.
-The courts will continue to follow public health advice in this regard.
+The courts anticipate that physical distancing will be required for quite some time, but that timeframe will depend on medical advice and advancements.
+The courts will follow public health advice in this regard.
 The courts have developed the coronavirus (COVID-19) measures in consultation with Victorian public health experts.